Common stock

 Common stock is a form of corporate equity ownership, a type of security.
 The terms voting share and ordinary share are also used frequently outside of the United States.
 They are known as equity shares or ordinary shares in the UK and other Commonwealth realms.
 This type of share gives the stockholder the right to share in the profits of the company, and to vote on matters of corporate policy and the composition of the members of the board of directors.

 The owners of common stock do not directly own any assets of the company; instead each stockholder owns a fractional interest in the company, which in turn owns the assets.
 As owners of a company, common stockholders are eligible to receive dividends from its recent or past earnings, proceeds from a sale of the company, and distributions of residual (left-over) money if it is liquidated.
 In general, common stockholders have lowest priority to receive payouts from the company.
-They may not receive dividends until the company has met obligations on any preference shares it has issued, and they receive distributions in liquidation only after creditors (including employees), bondholders, and preference share owners have been paid.
-When liquidation happens through bankruptcy, the ordinary shareholders typically receive nothing.
+They may not receive dividends until the company has met obligations on any preferred stocks it has issued, and they receive distributions in liquidation only after creditors (including employees), bondholders, and preferred stockholders have been paid.
+When liquidation happens through bankruptcy, the common stockholders typically receive nothing.

 Since common stock is more exposed to the risks of the business than bonds or preferred stock, it offers a greater potential for capital appreciation.
 Over the long term, common stocks tend to outperform more secure investments, despite their short-term volatility.